-Most organisations today espouse a culture of honest and open communication, but it’s not enough to simply say the words or name them as a corporate value.
+Many organisations today loudly champion a culture of honest and open communication, but unfortunately most of them don’t get down to actually creating it.
 You have to walk the talk if you truly want managers and employees to share ideas and opinions.

 Many employees are reluctant to disagree with their company’s leadership and management out of fear of retribution.
 Many companies have a forced, “happy” culture that names “open communication” as a corporate value while managers actively and/or passively discourage dissenting opinions.